markjacksonfishing/markyjackson-taulia/README.md

 [![Marky Jackson](https://i.ibb.co/zPzLYSB/IMG-0669.jpg)](https://github.com/markyjackson-taulia)

-Hello there!
-I am super happy you found me here.

-I’m Marky Jackson, a lover of family and friends and a die-hard San Francisco Giants fan.
+Hi there, it's great to meet you!
+My name is Marky Jackson, and I'm passionate about spending time with family and friends and rooting for the San Francisco Giants.

-I have a BA in computer science from Massachusetts Institute of Technology.
-I have enjoyed working with companies such as Yahoo!, Symantec, HP, Sysdig, Hightail (formally Yousendidit), Equinix Metal (formally Packet), and many others.
-I have also served with the United States Army in support of operations in both Iraq and Afghanistan during multiple phases.
+I graduated from the Massachusetts Institute of Technology with a Bachelor's degree in computer science.
+Throughout my career, I've had the pleasure of collaborating with top companies such as Yahoo!, Symantec, HP, Sysdig, Hightail (formerly Yousendidit), Equinix Metal (formerly Packet), and Jasmine Miltumedia.

+Additionally, I'm proud to have served in the United States Army, supporting operations in both Iraq and Afghanistan during multiple phases.

+I'm excited to share my knowledge and experiences with you and look forward to connecting with you soon.
+Thanks for taking the time to read a bit about me!

 I am also building [methodair.org](https://methodair.org) and [project-julie](https://www.projectjulie.org).